doctrine/migrations/README.markdown

     }

 Now we are ready to give it a test!
-First lets just do a dry-run to make sure it produces the SQL we expect!
+First lets just do a dry-run to make sure it produces the SQL we expect:

     $ ./doctrine migrations:migrate --dry-run
     Doctrine Command Line Interface